winfsp/objfs/README.md

 ### Diagnostics

-Objfs includes a tracing facility that can be used to troubleshoot problems, to gain insights into its internal workings, etc. This facility is enabled when then `-v` option is used.
+Objfs includes a tracing facility that can be used to troubleshoot problems, to gain insights into its internal workings, etc. This facility is enabled when the `-v` option is used.

 The environment variable `GOLIB_TRACE` controls which traces are enabled.
 This variable accepts a comma separated list of file-style patterns containing wildcards such as `*` and `?`.